 If you call or text 2888 [FREE] from your Iridium phone you get the following response in kind:

-On: 2014-11-01 02:32:04 [-8], [Iridium replied via SMS:]For now we use a special pre-paid plan that offers reduced rates in return for only allowing our phone to receive calls while in Alaska and Canada [We can call anywhere...]
+On: 2014-11-01 02:32:04 [-8], [Iridium replied via SMS:]For now we use a special pre-paid plan that offers reduced rates in return for only allowing our phone to make calls while in Alaska and Canada [We can receive SMS anywhere...]
 Like cell phone voice plans of old, our unused minutes roll forward.
 Therefore we set up auto-renewal with our vendor when we first activated our current plan in May-2014.
 (And of course, so we can continue to use the phone...
 Duh.)